 It is very important to identify and immediately address signs of tree disease or tree decay.
 If you have concerns about the safety of your trees at your local School or local golf course please contact our expert arborists.

-Pro Climb Tree Care Auckland, is currently working with many Auckland Schools and Golf Courses.
+Pro Climb Pro Climb, is currently working with many Auckland Schools and Golf Courses.
 This Blog post is to help ensure all trees are safe and inspected every 12 months.

 To find out more information simply call Pro Climb Auckland today for a no-obligation free site visit and meeting.